PlayCover/PlayBook/PlayBook/src/getting_started/troubleshoot_login.md

 # Troubleshoot App Login Issues

-You may encounter some issue when logging in to some apps and games like Genshin Impact.
+You may encounter some issues when logging in to some apps and games like Genshin Impact.
 Follow these instructions to fix that.
 As always, if you run into issues, ask for help on [Discord](https://discord.gg/rMv5qxGTGC).

 __NOTE:__ The instructions below are Genshin Impact specific, but the same process will work for a wide range of apps.